-It’s not clear how many days you should eat protein, fruits, and vegetables before starting the 3 day tuna diet again.
+It’s not clear how many days you should eat protein, fruits, and vegetables before starting the 3-day tuna diet again.
 You can create a plan based on how much weight loss you’d like to achieve.
-One advantage about this diet is it maintains a calorie deficit throughout the 30 days, whether you’re in the 3 day tuna diet phase or transition phase.
+One advantage of this diet is it maintains a calorie deficit throughout the 30 days, whether you’re in the 3-day tuna diet phase or transition phase.

 Looking for a way to break the vicious cycle of weight loss and tone up all the jiggly parts?
 Watch the extra pounds fly off and your muscles firm up with the BetterMe app!